 The rolling chassis exhibition highlights the leading edge position that Automobili Lamborghini holds in carbon fiber composite materials technology, and is testimony to the many years of liaison between Lamborghini and the European Patent Office (EPO).

 The monocoque of the Lamborghini super sports car is "single shell".
-Different to other solutions, it combines the cockpit, floor, and roof of the carin a single structure, ensuring high torsional stiffness and thus maximum performance in terms of dynamic behaviour and passive safety.
+Different to other solutions, it combines the cockpit, floor, and roof of the carina single structure, ensuring high torsional stiffness and thus maximum performance in terms of dynamic behavior and passive safety.
 The monocoque module weighs only 147.5 kilograms.

-Automobili Lamborghini is the only automotive manufacturer that manages the entire process of carbon fiber machining internally: from the 3D design tothe computerised simulation, production, testing and quality control and repair service by Flying Doctors, all taking place within an ultra-modern industrial process of the highest quality.
+Automobili Lamborghini is the only automotive manufacturer that manages the entire process of carbon fiber machining internally: from the 3D design to the computerized simulation, production, testing, and quality control and repair service by Flying Doctors, all taking place within an ultra-modern industrial process of the highest quality.